abednegoadjocacher/portfolio-python/README.md

 project five is a calculator.
 Unfortunately I want  my calculator to be more responsive to user input.
 I have some bugs to fix to make it more efficient.

+Project six is task manager.
+I called it task manage but people would prefer to call it to do list.
+I have just implemented one face of it where you can add tasks to you list.